Southold, New York: Culture

 Southold Town, along with the rest of the East End, has a very rich cultural history.
 A handful of world-renowned artists have lived in the town including; Douglas Moore, Robert Berks, and Walt Whitman.
 Throughout the town there's countless art galleries and studios ranging all mediums of artistic expression.
 The town also has a rich community of musicians.
-Local music venue and restaurant, The Green Hill Kitchen, has seen performances from modern jazz greats such as Tommy Campbell (musician), Gil Goldstein, Alex Sipiagin, and Morris Goldberg.